 |0-49||F||0.0||Inadequate||Little evidence of even superficial understanding of subject matter; weakness in critical and analytic skills; with limited or irrelevant use of literature.|

 * The grade point values above apply to marks earned in individual courses; grade point averages (SGPAs/AGPAs/CGPAs) are weighted sums of the grade points earned (see below), and thus do not necessarily correspond exactly to the scale above.

-Other notations, which have no grade point values, and which may be authorized only by petition, are:
+Other notations, which have no grade point values are: